ArthurVaiselbuh/HeadsetUtils/README.md

 Current version requires iCue 4 and installing [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets) powershell module

 By default, the utility will register itself to run at windows startup.
-This and other configurations(like headset name) can be changed by modifying App.Config.
+This and other configurations(like headset name) can be changed by modifying `App.Config` and `HeadsetUtils.dll.config`.